 In today’s rapidly changing tech world, constant software updates are considered to be normal.
 However, your organization doesn’t require all these updates in order to operate successfully.
 As not all upgrades are significant, self-hosted software lets you decide whether to deploy updates.
 You can also decide when to deploy the updates released by the software developer.

-Self-Hosting Cons
+Self-Hosting Challenges

 Although self-hosting is excellent for data security and reliability, it has some downsides.
 Let’s have a look at the challenges you can encounter by opting for self-hosting.